Wills, Trusts & Probate

 What happens if I don't have a Pour Over Will?

-Who should be the executor in a Pour Over Will?
+Who should I name as executor in my Pour Over Will?

-How does a Pour Over Will relate to other estate documents?
+How does a Pour Over Will work with other estate documents?